InspiryThemes/realhomes-docs/docs/mortgage-calculator.md

 ### **Labels & Other Settings**

-The Mortgage Calculator title, labels and other elements can be modified from the same Customizer settings (refer to the following screenshots).
+The Mortgage Calculator title, labels and other elements can be modified from the same settings section mentioned above.

 ![RealHomes Documentation](images/widgets/mc-title-labels.png)